wingemo/wingemo/README.md

 - Exchange term, University of Helsinki ✈️
 - B.Sc Computer and Systems Sciences, Stockhom University

-✨ Below you can see some of my projects in Assembly, Cobolt, Java and JavaScript✨
+✨ Below you can see some of my projects in Assembly, Cobolt, Java and JavaScript ✨

 - [x] Thread safe stream socket chat server, Java 🔭 <br>
 - [x] Altera Nios II processor at the assembly language level 🐬